mverouden/blogdown-academic/content/post/2020-04-09-xquartz-macos/index.md

 ## Motivation
 <!--Due to the novel coronavirus (SARS-CoV-2) and its related disease :mask: COVID-19 employees and students at Wageningen University & Research are all working from home.-->

 Whether working, or studying, everybody uses various sorts and types of software on their computer.
-Students taking [Statistical Courses, as taught by the Mathematical and Statistical Methods group at Wageningen University & Research](https://www.wur.nl/en/research-results/research-institutes/plant-research/business-units/biometris/education/bsc-and-master-courses.htm), will most likely use R. Students enrolled in [MAT15303 Statistics 1](https://wur.osiris-student.nl/onderwijscatalogus/extern/cursus?cursuscode=MAT15303&collegejaar=huidig), and [MAT15403 Statistics 2](https://wur.osiris-student.nl/onderwijscatalogus/extern/cursus?cursuscode=MAT15403&collegejaar=huidig) will use R Commander instead of basic R. Therefore, they will need to install R Commander.
+Students taking [Statistical Courses, as taught by the Mathematical and Statistical Methods group at Wageningen University & Research](https://www.wur.nl/en/research-results/research-institutes/plant-research/business-units/biometris/education/bsc-and-master-courses.htm), will most likely use R. Students enrolled in [MAT14303 Basic Statistics](https://wur.osiris-student.nl/onderwijscatalogus/extern/cursus?cursuscode=MAT14303&collegejaar=huidig), and [MAT15303 Statistics 1](https://wur.osiris-student.nl/onderwijscatalogus/extern/cursus?cursuscode=MAT15303&collegejaar=huidig), will use R Commander instead of basic R. Therefore, they will need to install R Commander.

 R Commmander has been programmed in Tcl (Tool Command Language) and uses Tk as a graphical user interface toolkit.
 To be able to use R Commander correctly on macOS, software needs to installed that enables the use of Tcl/Tk.
 XQuartz is the only software on macOS, which enables the operating system to use Tcl/Tk.